Topological modular forms with level structure: decompositions and duality: Equivariant

 \subsection{The universal oriented elliptic curve}

-Recall that for us, the term \emph{derived stack} means a nonconnective spectral Deligne--Mumford stack in the sense of \cite[Section 1.4.4]{SAG}.
+Recall from Definition \ref{defi:der} our use of the term \emph{derived stack}.
 We want to recall the notions of an (oriented) elliptic curve from \cite{LurEllII}, but possibly with a derived stack instead of just an $E_\infty$-ring as a base.
 We will use the shorthand $\tau_{\geq 0}X$ for the spectral Deligne--Mumford stack $(\XX, \tau_{\geq 0}\OO_\XX)$ if $X = (\XX,\OO_{\XX})$ is a derived stack.

 \begin{defi} Let $X$ be a derived stack.
 A \emph{strict elliptic curve} $E$ over $X$ is an abelian group object\footnote{See \cite[Section 1.2]{LurEllI} for a definition.} in the $\infty$-cat $\DerSt/X$ of derived stacks over $X$ such that \begin{enumerate} \item $E \to X$ is flat in the sense of \cite[Definition 2.8.2.1]{SAG}, \item $\tau_{\geq 0}E \to \tau_{\geq 0}X$ is proper and locally almost of finite presentation in the sense of \cite[Definitions 5.1.2.1 and 4.2.0.1]{SAG}, \item For every morphism $i\colon \Spet k \to \tau_{\geq 0}X$ with $k$ an algebraically closed (classical) field the pullback $i^*E \to \Spet k$ is a classical elliptic curve.
 (See Section 1.4.2 in \cite{SAG} for the definition of $\Spet$.) \end{enumerate} We denote by $\Ell^s(X)$ the full sub-$\infty$-category of the $\infty$-category of abelian group objects in $\mathrm{DerSt}/X$ on the strict elliptic curves. \end{defi} For $X = \Spet R$ for an $E_\infty$-ring $R$, this recovers the notion of a strict elliptic curve from \cite[Definition 2.0.2]{LurEllI}.